JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/README.md

 - `WebNativeCedarlingOptions` is the curated JavaScript API.
 The preparation layer validates its stable SDK field names, applies SDK defaults, and maps them to Cedarling bootstrap properties.
-- `RawBootstrapCedarlingOptions` contains only `bootstrapProperties`.
-The preparation layer validates and snapshots the JSON object, then passes its keys and values to Cedarling core without mapping or inserting defaults.
+- `RawBootstrapCedarlingOptions` contains `bootstrapProperties` plus the optional SDK-only `debug` policy.
+The preparation layer validates and snapshots the JSON object, then passes its keys and values to Cedarling core without mapping or inserting bootstrap defaults. `debug` never crosses the engine boundary.

 Keeping both paths behind one factory preserves the discoverable Web-native API while allowing immediate access to new core properties and parity with